North Korea's Efforts to Create Sports for the Disabled: A Shift in Human Rights Strategy?

 Lee Min Kyo convinced the directors that supporting North Koreans with disabilities would contribute to North Korea.
 He also pledged efforts to train the team to participate in the Asian Games.
 In 2013, Global Blessing successfully established the Chosun Longah (North Korean word for mute/deaf) Football Team, with Lee as the head director.
 Despite challenges such as canceled games due to the Hong Kong demonstrations and the COVID-19 pandemic, the NGO provided soccer equipment, arranged training abroad in Brazil, Sydney, and Sao Paulo, and continued to foster connections between the international community and disabled individuals.

-One possible explanation for North Korea's recent involvement in creating sports for people with disabilities might have derived from the country's desire to enhance its standing in the world concerning human rights.
+One possible explanation for North Korea's recent involvement in creating sports for people with disabilities might have derived from the country's desire to enhance its standing in the world concerning human rights and perception of co-operating within the framework of the Sustainable Development Goals (SDGs).
 North Korea may have aimed to counter negative perceptions regarding its treatment of its disabled population.
 Participating in disability sports may be interpreted as a deliberate attempt to project an image of development and compassion while deflecting attention from the country's more urgent attention requiring human rights issues.

 Some regard North Korea's establishment of a soccer team for the disabled to be driven more by propaganda and symbolic gestures rather than a genuine commitment to disabled rights.
 Given the regime's history of utilizing various means for political ends, skeptics question whether these initiatives bring substantial improvements in the lives of disabled individuals.
 This viewpoint emphasizes the need for in-depth analysis to evaluate the government's level of dedication and whether it extends beyond merely outward activities.